thelearn-tech/git-cli/README.md

 ## Creating a `SSH` key

  ![ssh Keygen](https://raw.githubusercontent.com/thelearn-tech/img/main/IMG_20220408_081622.jpg)
- [Make sure to use your GitHub  public email]
+ [I am using my public mail for this demo, you can use any thing else]

-`ssh-keygen -t rsa -b 4096 -C "your public email"`
+`ssh-keygen -t rsa -b 4096 -C "your pass phrase"`

 # Step 3)